 1. Is your baby going through a developmental period?

-Your baby is always growing and developing.
-You will find that are some periods of your baby’s short but precious life that wreak a little more sleep havoc than others.
+Your baby is constantly growing and developing.
+Some periods of your baby’s short but precious life wreak a bit of sleep havoc than others.
 You’ve probably heard of the 4 Month Sleep Regression or 8-10 Month Sleep Regression, but there are also other developmental leaps that occur throughout your baby’s life.
 You may also hear these periods called wonder weeks.

 To keep things as simple as possible – Things just get off for no good reason.
 When this happens, you probably don’t need to do anything for things to get back to normal.
 Just be patient.

 I caution you not to blame these periods for all your troubles…. because if you do, you will never try and fix things.
 You will only keep pointing the finger since there is a lot of growth and development going on.

 2. Is your child going through a nap transition?